devi-prasad/fast-track-c/readme.md

 in its design.
 C is extremely permissive in mixing values of different types.
 Typecasting, for example, can give rise to dumb but hard to locate bugs.
 Allowing raw addresses to be manipulated by pointer arithmetic is an intriguing idea.
-Unfortunately, it is usual in practice to go wrong with pointer arithmetic, ending up with dreaded security vulnerabilities (think of buffer overflows).
+Unfortunately, it is easy to go wrong with pointer arithmetic, ending up with dreaded security vulnerabilities (think of buffer overflows).
 [Edsger Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra), a renowned computer scientist, called pointers in C language a "step backward